DAIC-tud/docs/content/en/tutorials/container_images/_index.md

 ### Pulling from NVIDIA GPU cloud (NGC)

 This is a specialized registry provided by NVIDIA for GPU accelerated applications or GPU software development tools.
 These images are large, and one is recommended to download them locally, and only send the downloaded image to DAIC.
-For this, Apptainer needs to be installed on your machine first, as per the official [Installing Apptainer pages](https://apptainer.org/docs/admin/main/installation.html).
+For this, Apptainer needs to be installed on your machine first.

+{{% alert title="Tip" color="info" %}}
+- To install Apptainer in your machine, follow the official [Installing Apptainer instructions](https://apptainer.org/docs/admin/main/installation.html).
+If you are a Mac user, you can use [Lima](https://github.com/lima-vm/lima) to install both a Linux virtual machine and Apptainer.
+{{% /alert %}}

 {{% alert title="Warning" color="warning" %}}